 Application for Registration

-Once a candidate has completed either the BEFA or BEA programs, they may submit an application for registration as an architect at the AIBC.
+Once a candidate has completed either the BEFA or BEA programs, they may submit an application for registration (PDF) as an architect at the AIBC.

 Please contact the Registration & Licensing department at firstname.lastname@example.org for more information.